doxeylab/diffBase/README.md

 Note that the update script requires the `phangorn` R package from CRAN to build the trees.

+Additionally, note that the subtypes are named based on their order within the family files.
+So if you wish to add subtypes and not disturb the current naming scheme, add them to the bottom of the fasta files.

 ## Gettings emails from the community message function

 Right now the apps send emails automatically whenever someone submits a message using the community feature.
 To do this, it uses local GMail keys.
 For obvious reasons, these are not included in the GitHub repo.